Bacolod Food Trip Guide

 6. Napoleones

 Bacolod City’s pastry called the napoleones will be a visiting sweet tooth’s greatest discovery.
-This sweet pastry is sold by the box and is made up of thin layers of dough with a sweet spread of custard sandwiched between each dough layer.
+This sweet pastry is sold by the box and comprises thin layers of dough with a sweet spread of custard sandwiched between each dough layer.

-As the cherry on top, the napoleones are coated with a glaze of sugar on top.
+The napoleones are coated with a sugar glaze as the cherry on top.
 Visitors can find chocolate-flavored versions of this sweet delicacy.

 Where to buy Napoleones?

-Roli’s Cafe in Roli’s Arcade, La Salle Avenue, is highly recommended for their exquisite napoleones.
+Roli’s Cafe in Roli’s Arcade, La Salle Avenue, is highly recommended for its exquisite napoleones.

 7. Calea’s Cakes